Georgia State Route 185

 State Route 185 (SR 185) is a 12.90 mi state highway located in the southeastern part of the U.S. state of Georgia.
 It lies entirely within Charlton County.

 Route description

 The highway begins at an intersection with SR 23/SR 121 at a point just north of the Florida state line (and near their southernmost point in the state).
 It heads northwest, skirting the nearby Florida state line to its west.
 County Road 120 (CR 120) is accessible via Reynolds Bridge Road.
-SR 185 continues to the northwest, through rural areas, until it meets its northern terminus, an intersection with SR 94.
-Geographically, it is the second-southernmost state highway in the state, after SR 23/SR 121, which have their southern terminus just a little further south than SR 185.
+SR 185 continues to the northwest, through rural areas, until its northern end, an intersection with SR 94.
+Geographically, it is the second-southernmost state highway in the state, after SR 23/SR 121, which have their southern ends just a little further south than SR 185.